acegoibniu/Aliens-vs.-Predator-2-Custom-Maps-List/README.md

 Version History:
+Fall 2022 -- Map list is up-to-date with Ultimate Map Pack 3, also includes some fixed attributions and newer maps.
 Winter 2020 -- Added different types of files displaying the list and scripts for automatically generating those files.
 Fall 2008 -- Started compiling the list.